-There is nothing that stands out as more American than a well-manicured lawn and home garden.
+There is nothing that stands out as more beautiful than a well-manicured lawn and home garden.
 In fact, I have fond, youthful memories of helping my Grandpa Joe tend his crops.
 Summer afternoons were often spent plucking from rows and rows of green beans, while my grandfather stood with a hose to spray down his squash and potato plants.
 On those especially hot summer mornings, he would set a sprinkler out in the yard to keep his grass growing green and high, and during the evenings when the sun had set we would lay in the grass to look up at the stars.
 As a young girl, the value of water in the scope of that typical day never occurred to me, though now as an adult I can’t help but consider its value when I see shrubs, plants, and soil dry up and/or covered with disease.

 Inefficient outdoor water use is an area which can be readily impacted on to reduce wasteful water practices.
 Outdoor irrigation comprises a significant portion of urban water consumption, and given the over-all nation-wide low-rainfall and diminished economic resources that today many Americans are facing, someone like my Grandpa Joe might be more interested in eco-friendly as well as fiscally-conscious alternatives to traditional watering systems.

 Let’s explore a few sustainable options which can be easily integrated into your home lawn and garden care practices.